Glossary

 Other elective surgery: Elective surgery in which the specialty of the surgeon was not classified as any of the following: cardio-thoracic surgery; ear, nose and throat surgery; general surgery; gynaecological surgery; neurosurgery; eye surgery; orthopaedic surgery; plastic surgery; urological surgery; or vascular surgery.

-Other personal care staff: Includes attendants, assistants or home assistants, home companions, family aides, ward helpers, warders, orderlies, ward assistants and nursing assistants engaged primarily in the provision of personal care to patients or residents; they are not formally qualified or undergoing training in nursing or allied health professions.
-METeOR identifier: 620091.
+Other personal care staff: Includes attendants, assistants or home assistants, home companions, family aides, ward helpers, warders, orderlies, ward assistants and nursing assistants engaged primarily in the provision of personal care to patients or residents, who are not formally qualified or undergoing training in nursing or allied health professions.
+METEOR identifier: 620091.

 Other sub-acute and non-acute care: For the purpose of this website, ‘other care type’ refers to geriatric evaluation and management, psychogeriatric care and maintenance care.